United Kingdom Homecare Association

 voluntary, not-for-profit and statutory sectors.

-UKHCA helps organisations that provide social care, which may include
+UKHCA helps organisations that provide social care (also known as domiciliary care or homecare), which may include

 nursing services, to people in their own homes, promoting high standards of care

 and providing representation with national and regional policy-makers and regulators.

 The Association represents over two-thousand members across the United Kingdom, in England,